This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-- Tears and wounds.
+- Tears and wounds

-- Pain after delivery.
+- Pain after delivery

-- Blood loss and anemia.
+- Blood loss and anemia

-- Difficulty urinating.
+- Difficulty urinating

-- Uterine rupture.
+- Uterine rupture

-- Bladder or urethra damage.
+- Bladder or urethra damage

-- Pelvic organ prolapse, caused by weakened muscles in the pelvic region.
+- Pelvic organ prolapse, caused by weakened muscles in the pelvic region

 Forceps Delivery, Cerebral Palsy, and Permanent Disabilities

 There are risks with Cesarean section births too, but it is important to know that trauma to the baby is more common after an instrument-aided delivery than a Cesarean section.

 Cerebral palsy is an example of the kind of permanent disability that may result from a forceps delivery.
 The pressure on a baby’s brain can cause brain damage, the underlying cause of cerebral palsy.
 Depending on the severity of the damage, this may lead to mild, moderate, or severe cerebral palsy, for which there is no cure.

-Cerebral palsy isn’t the only possible damage that may result from forceps delivery.
+Cerebral palsy isn’t the only possible damage that may result from a forceps delivery.
 If the pulling of the forceps on the head stretches the nerves of the brachial plexus, a child may end up with

-If you have complications during delivery, your medical team has a responsibility to make the best choice about how to proceed.
-Sometimes, choosing forceps turns out to be the wrong decision and you or your child may end up with permanent damage.
+If you have complications during delivery, your medical team is responsible for making the best choice about how to proceed.
+Sometimes, choosing forceps turns out to be the wrong decision, and you or your child may end up with permanent damage.

-The baby was left with brain damage and the mother with lifelong physical tissue damage and pain.
+The baby was left with brain damage, and the mother with lifelong physical tissue damage and pain.
 The delivering resident used forceps when the baby was too high up in the birth canal, a situation that warrants a Cesarean section.

-If you or your child suffered because of a forceps delivery, and you think that medical malpractice or negligence may have played a part, you have a right to seek justice and compensation through legal pathways.
+If you or your child has complications because of a forceps delivery, and you think medical malpractice or negligence may have played a part, you have a right to seek justice and compensation through legal pathways.